Neloop/jaclp/README.md

         .build();
 ```

+After you defined roles used within your application, the next this is to use
+them to actually protect some endpoints or internal APIs.
+After successful
+[integration](#integration-into-spring-application) of `jaclp` library to Spring
-The things above are related to specifying permissions, the next thing is, we need to use the permissions.
-The permissions are used whenever Spring Security permission expression `hasPermission` is called.
-Therefore we can use this library in `Authorize` annotations which ideally would be located on all public endpoints.
+application, permissions are used whenever Spring Security permission expression
+`hasPermission` is called.
+Therefore we can use permissions in `Authorize`
+annotations, these annotations should be preferably placed on public endpoints
+of your application.

-**Sample GET group endpoints:**
+**Sample GET endpoints using permission evaluation:**

 ```java
 @GetMapping("groups")